 A patient with diabetes does not produce enough insulin to cope with rapid rises in blood glucose levels.
 Slowing the rate of starch breakdown, by blocking alpha-amylase, can lead to a more even trickle of glucose into the bloodstream from the intestine.’

 Curry Leaves Health Benefits for Cholesterol

 Animal studies have shown that extracts of curry leaves help lower triglycerides and cholesterol.
-Its antioxidant properties help increase the good cholesterol and thus protects you from heart disease.
+Its antioxidant properties help increase good cholesterol and thus protect you from heart disease.

 Antioxidant benefits of curry leaves